- Oxycodone vs. hydrocodone comparison of differences and similarities

-- What are the differences between the side effects of oxycodone and hydrocodone?
+- What are the differences in the side effects of oxycodone vs. hydrocodone?

-- What are the differences between the dosage of these pain medications?
+- What are the differences in the dosages of oxycodone vs. hyrocodone?

-- What are the differences between the drug interactions?
+- What are the differences in the drug interactions of oxycodone vs. hyrocodone?

-- Are these drugs safe to take if I'm pregnant or breastfeeding?
+- Are oxycodone and hyrocodone safe to take if I'm pregnant or breastfeeding?

-- Oxycodone (OxyContin) and hydrocodone (Zohydro ER) are strong prescription opioid (narcotic) pain relievers similar to morphine, fentanyl, and methadone.
+- Oxycodone (OxyContin, Oxaydo, Xtampza ER, Roxybond) and hydrocodone (Zohydro ER) are strong prescription opioid (narcotic) pain relievers similar to morphine, fentanyl, and methadone.

 - These narcotics are prescribed to manage acute or chronic, moderate to severe pain in people who need to take pain medication over a long period of time, and other pain treatments haven't been effective in managing their pain.